Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Brewers pitching staff ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Brewers pitching staff ranks 18th in the league.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (117 total, 1.2 per game).
+- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (119 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.